Barnes & Noble has become the second major ebook retailer to offer independent authors a self-serve advertising portal.

 If you pick up a much higher than 1% click-through rate on the B&N scheme then the whole financial situation could be transformed but don’t bank on miracles.
 One of the things the Barnes & Noble ads could have going for them at present is that they are new so you just might get some sort of first-mover advantage if you use them in the initial stages.

-Obviously, you’d only be interested in using the B&N ads if you’ve actually got books on the Barnes & Noble platform but if you’re considering widening your ad platforms outside Amazon then you should consider sites such as The Fussy Librarian, which is growing fast and features highly targeted promotions at excellent rates; and GoodReads which runs a cost-per-click scheme.
+You would, of course, only be interested in using the B&N ads if you’ve actually got books on the Barnes & Noble platform but if you’re considering widening your ad platforms outside Amazon then you should also consider sites such as The Fussy Librarian, which is growing fast and features highly targeted promotions at excellent rates.